-C. To Be Determined
+C. The Additional Standard Projection Amount

+The additional standard projection amount is determined by applying one of the two standard projection methods defined in Section 6.
+The same method must be used for all contracts within a group of contracts that are aggregated together to determine the reserve.
+The company shall elect which method they will use to determine the additional standard projection amount.
+The company may not change that election for a future valuation without the approval of the domiciliary commissioner.

-D. The Stochastic Reserve
+D. The SR

-The stochastic reserve shall be determined based on asset and liability projections for the contracts falling within the scope of these requirements, excluding those contracts valued using the methodology pursuant to applicable requirements in VM-A and VM-C, over a broad range of stochastically generated projection scenarios described in Section 8 and using prudent estimate assumptions as required in Section 3.F herein.
+The SR shall be determined based on asset and liability projections for the contracts falling within the scope of these requirements, excluding those contracts valued using the methodology pursuant to applicable requirements in VM-A and VM-C, over a broad range of stochastically generated projection scenarios described in Section 8 and using prudent estimate assumptions as required in Section 3.G herein.

+The SR amount for any group of contracts shall be determined as CTE70 of the scenario reserves following the requirements of Section 4.

+E. The DR

-The stochastic reserve amount for any group of contracts shall be determined as CTE70 of the scenario reserves following the requirements of Section 4, with the exception of groups of contracts for which a company elects the Deterministic Certification Option in Section 7.E, which shall be determined as the scenario reserve following the requirements of Section 4.
+The DR for groups of contracts for which a company elects the Deterministic Certification Option in Section 7.E shall be determined as the DR following the requirements of Section 4.

-The reserve may be determined in aggregate across various groups of contracts as a single model segment when determining the stochastic reserve if the business and risks are not managed separately or are part of the same integrated risk management program.
-Aggregation is permitted if a resulting group of contracts (or model segment) follows the listed principles:
+The reserve may be determined in aggregate across various groups of contracts within each Reserving Category as a single model segment when determining the SR.

-Using prudent actuarial judgement, consider the following elements when aggregating groups of contracts: whether groups of contracts are part of the same portfolio (or different portfolios that interact), same integrated risk management system, administered/managed together
+F. Aggregation of Contracts for the DR and SR

+Groups of contracts within different Reserving Categories may not be aggregated together in determining the SR or DR. For the purposes of VM-22, Reserving Categories are classified as the following:

+The “Payout Annuity Reserving Category” includes the following categories of contracts, certificates and contract features, whether group or individual, including both life contingent and term certain only contracts, directly written or assumed through reinsurance, with the exception of benefits provided by variable annuities:

+Immediate annuity contracts;

+Deferred income annuity contracts;

+Structured settlements in payout or deferred status;

+Fixed income payment streams resulting from the exercise of settlement options or annuitizations of host contracts issued;

+Supplementary contracts, excluding contracts with no scheduled payments (such as retained asset accounts and settlements at interest);

+Fixed income payment streams attributable to guaranteed living benefits associated with deferred annuity contracts, once the contract funds are exhausted;

+Drafting Note: Additional feedback is welcome for whether to permit optionality for categorizing guaranteed living benefit contracts with depleted fund value as either in the payout or accumulation reserving category.

+Certificates, emanating from non- variable group annuity contracts specified in Model #820, Section 5.C.2, purchased for the purpose of providing certificate holders fixed income payment streams upon their retirement; and

+Pension Risk Transfer Annuities; and

+Longevity Reinsurance.

+The “Accumulation Reserving Category” are all annuities within scope of VM-22 under Section II of the NAIC Valuation Manual that are not in the “Payout Reserving Category”.

 4. Do not aggregate groups of contracts for which the company elects to use the Deterministic Certification Option in Section 7.E with any groups of contracts that do not use such option.

-.
-To the extent that these limits on aggregation result in more than one model segment, the stochastic reserve shall equal the sum of the stochastic reserve amounts computed for each model segment and scenario reserve amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.
+5. To the extent that aggregation results in more than one model segment, the aggregate reserve shall equal the sum of the SR amounts computed for each model segment and DR amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.

-.
-Exclusion Test
+G. Stochastic Exclusion Test